Japan’s Nikkei Drop 14%: Worst One-Day Plunge Since 1987!

 The current slump in Japan’s Nikkei rivals some of its most infamous crashes.
 The biggest one-day fall in the index was on October 19, 1987—”Black Monday”—when it fell 14.9% or 3,836 points.
 Other significant falls include an 11.4% decline during the global financial crisis in October 2008 and a 10.6% drop in March 2011 after devastating earthquakes and nuclear meltdowns in northeastern Japan.

-This is the most recent wave of selling in a broader selling response to increased worries about the health of the US economy.
-This was since last Wednesday when the Bank of Japan increased its benchmark interest rate.
-The benchmark now stands at roughly 4% below what it was a year ago at today’s date, adding further pressure to the market.
+This is the most recent wave of selling in a broader selling response to increased worries over the health of the US economy.
+Last Wednesday, the Bank of Japan raised its benchmark interest rate.
+This benchmark now rests at around 4% below what it was a year ago at today’s date, only adding more pressure to the market.

 Key Japanese Companies Suffer Losses